devhl-labs/CocApi/README.md

 LeagueWarAPIModel also inherits from CurrentWarAPIModel.
 If you have to cast, ensure you start with LeagueWarAPIModel.

 ## IWar
 This empty interface is implemented by ICurrentWarAPIModel and the NotInWar model.
-The library will never return an ICurrentWarAPIModel with a state of notInWar.
+The library will never return an ICurrentWarAPIModel with state = notInWar.

 ## ILeagueGroup
 This empty interface is implemented by LeagueGroupApiModel and LeagueGroupNotFound.
 Clans that are not in CWL war will return a LeagueGroupNotFound.